 #GoRacingGreen Ambassadors currently offer their time voluntarily to support the initiative.
 They have their own full time lives, families and work outside of their Ambassador role.
 They may also, at times, have their own struggles.

 I will always be the main point of contact for #GoRacingGreen, as I have until now, but it has become apparent that there are some groups within society that are not getting involved - men and young people between 16 and 25.
-So, recently, two new initiatives have been launched to support these groups, which you can read about here.
+So, recently, two new initiatives have been launched to support these groups.

 These groups in particular will have their own Ambassadors, and shortly their information will appear on this page.
 They will, when possible, accompany me on stable visits and race day meet ups, and be available, when they can, to support you if you need a chat.